ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

 "security" function
 -------------------

-We will assume that we are applying a script to the chart IBM,1.
-The following script will display the *close* price of the IBM symbol but on a 15 resolution.
+Let's assume the following script is running on an IBM chart at 1min.
+It will display the *close* price of the IBM symbol, but at 15min resolution.

 ::